-Now that the current has reached its steady value and it will never change with the time, the voltage at the terminals of the inductor vanishes and the whole emf of the source will be absorbed by the resistor.
+Now that the current has reached its steady value and it will never change with time, the voltage at the terminals of the inductor vanishes, and the entire emf of the source will be absorbed by the resistor.

-At this stage, if the source is suddenly removed and the circuit is closed again as shown in Figure 4.31b (Ohanian, 2007, p.
-1017), the resistor will dissipate the energy stored in the inductor which leads to a decrease of the current from I0=E/R till 0.
-Applying Kirchhoff’s loop law and solving the differential equation:
+At this stage, if the source is suddenly removed and the circuit is closed again as shown in the figure above on the right (Ohanian, 2007, p.
+1017), the resistor will dissipate the energy stored in the inductor, which will lead to a decrease of the current from I0=E/R to 0.
+Applying Kirchhoff’s loop law and solving the differential equation we have: